How Big Will Your Puppy be by His Paws? Determine Puppy's Estimate Size

 Mixed breeds produce varied size

-It can be difficult to guess a puppy's adult size if his parents are unknown or the mixed breeds of his parents are unknown, or the mixed breeds of his parents are unknown.
+It can be relatively easy to guess how big a purebred puppy will grow up to be.
+However, it can be difficult to guess a puppy's adult size if his parents are unknown or the mixed breeds of his parents are unknown, or the mixed breeds of his parents are unknown.
 This is likely to happen if you adopt a mixed puppy from a local shelter.
 If you breed puppies, then you will have a much better idea of future growth, as they will likely follow their parents.

-In this case, the canine DNA testing services available online may prove helpful.
-These tests do not cost too much and can help you determine the breed and most of your dog's physical traits that can be tied to that breed.
+In this case, the canine DNA testing services available online may prove helpful to answer if, when, and do dogs stop growing.
+These tests do not cost too much and can help you determine the breed and most of your dog's physical traits that can be tied to that breed (you can go to the American Kennel Club website to find out more information on each breed).
 They can also help you determine the breeds belonging to your dog's bloodline with features that are unlikely to show if they are not dominant.

 Once you find out where most of your puppy's bloodline comes from, you can predict his adult size by considering the average weight and height range for the specific breed.

 If the puppy paws are large and the breed he belongs to is a big dog breed, it is needless to say that he will grow into a large adult.

 While puppy paws are usually proportionate with the overall size, it might not seem so at first.
 When it comes to newborn puppies, it is not uncommon that they have disproportionately large or small-looking feet.
 It is when they reach the 14-16 weeks mark that their general proportions are primarily set, including the paws.
 This is true of most breeds, but smaller dogs known as the toy breeds who are under a year old may still look disproportionate until they graduate from puppyhood!